Should You Take the SAT or ACT?

 |Penalty for guessing||No||No|

-Scores for both tests are accepted by colleges across the United States.
-Be sure, however, to look carefully at admission preferences and requirements (including scholarships), especially as they relate to highly selective programs.
+Since scores for both tests are accepted by colleges across the United States you should look carefully at admission preferences and requirements (including scholarships), especially as they relate to highly selective programs.

 While both tests are designed to measure what you learned in high school, the SAT is a better indicator of skills you’ll actually need to succeed in college and your career.

 Rather than focusing on how well you can recall information, the SAT emphasizes your ability to apply it in real-world scenarios.
-This is one of the reasons why you’ll find everyday math formulas provided during the SAT test, whereas the ACT expects you to pull them from memory.
+This is one of the reasons why you’ll find everyday math formulas provided during the SAT test.

 SAT or ACT: Timing and Flexibility